Taylor-S-Smith/jwt-pizza/PenetrationTesting/SecurityAuditNotes.md

 | Server side request forgery                | Can I execute a fetch or console command with the server execution rights?   |

+## Weakness Ideas:
+- 3. post /api/order puts entire req.body into addDinerOrder()
+- 3. getOrders() uses some string interpolation, but not sure if we can actally inject ${offset},${config.db.listPerPage}
+- 2. get /api/order puts req.query.page into getOrders(), could I put something in there?
+- 1. How are tokens passed around?
+Could I steal one
+- 1. put /api/order/menu puts entire body into addMenuItem * Requires Admin Permissions

 ## Protection ideas:
 - Change all accounts to secure passwords